tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 In our design and implementation of the Downsizing Game, we will start from the following assumptions:

-1. There is no communication layer between the different part of the game (e.g. : no networking)
+1. The communication channels, e.g. between the players and the judging party, are secure
 2. Everything is happening in the same process on a single CPU machine.
 That is to say: only one instruction can be executed at a time, there is no parallelism/concurrency.
 3. The technology used to develop the game prevents arbitrary memory from being read.
 A player program will thus only be